 The solution is to set up your Google Analytics account and hard-code the snippet into your site, add it through a plugin on your Content Management System or add it via Google Tag Manager.
 You can test if your tag is firing correctly by installing the Google Tag Inspector extension on the Chrome browser and testing your site.
 If you get stuck then call Clever Marketing.

 3. New Google Analytics.

 This is one we come across every once in a while.
-The web designer didn’t bother to ask you if you already had a Google Analytics code or they didn’t lift it off your old website and so they set up a brand new Google Analytics for you.
+The web designer didn’t ask you if you already had a Google Analytics code or they didn’t lift it off your old website, and so they set up a brand new Google Analytics for you.
 Which was nice, except they just broke a continuous feed of the last ten years or so data, so you can’t do year-on-year statistical comparisons!
 This is, again, either down to laziness or sloppiness.

-Another reason is that clients often forget or lose logins and, again, can’t be bothered so the new designer sets up a new account.
+Another reason is that clients often forget or lose logins and, again, can’t be bothered, so the new designer sets up a new account.

 The solution is that, unless you have a very good reason not to continue using the same Analytics ID, then just re-use the old one.
 If you can’t access it there are ways to officially recover it.
 Use this Google support page to recover an old Analytics account and if you need help, ask Clever Marketing.

 4. Failing to Understand Information Architecture.

 Some web designers will just look at your site and tell you that they should build it in the manner that suits the design, the aesthetics.
 That’s not correct.
 The maxim, from the field of building architecture, states that “form follows function”.
 You create a site based on what you want it to do, and then you make it look pretty, experienced website designers know that.